GoogleCloudPlatform/solution-acceleration-toolkit/cmd/tfengine/README.md

     - `roles/resourcemanager.projectCreator` on the org
     - `roles/billing.user` on the billing account

+1. Plan out your org architecture and map them to engine configs.
+   Our configs can help you setup a wide variety of architecture that suits your org.

+   As a rule of thumb, we recommend having one org config that sets up core security and compliance infrastructure such as auditing, monitoring and org policies.
+You can also use this config to define the org's folder hierarchy.
+   This config should define one devops project and CICD pipeline.

+   For each team or major application, we recommend having a separate engine config.
+This config should set the root parent folder to be one of the folders setup by the org config.
+Each config should define one devops project and CICD pipeline.
+You may wish to replicate these across different environments.

 ## Usage

 The engine takes a path to an input config and a path to output the generated